EarthPeople/WP-Simple-Fields-Map-Extension/readme.txt

 3. Example of the values that are being stored for each saved location/field (and the function used to get them)

 == Changelog ==

+= xxx =
+- Show notice in admin if user does not have Simple Fields installed
+-

 = 1.2.2 =
 - Fixed notice error if no additional image sizes where used in the theme currently in use